sonnguyencongbv/meta-renesas-1/meta-rzg2l/docs/recipes-docs/rzpi-docs/files/README.md

 ### Chromium Web browser application

-Chromium Web browser application is supported in this VLP release for RZG2L-SBC.
+Chromium Web browser application is supported in this package release for supported RZ based projects.

 The following command will show how to use Chromium to access a web page on the internet.